-When I was asked to become the president of Vitamix in 2009, the company was already recognized as the market leader in blending technology.
-I realized that I was not just accepting a new position, but agreeing to steward a legacy.
+When I was asked to become the President of Vitamix in 2009, the company was already recognised as the market leader in blending technology.
+I realised that I was not just accepting a new position, but agreeing to steward a legacy.
 It is incredibly humbling to know that the successes we experience today have been made possible by the foundational leadership, passion, and commitment of the generations before us.

 Our story began in 1921 when my great-grandfather was facing challenging economic times that would soon lead to the Great Depression.
 William Grover Barnard, affectionately known as “Papa” to all of us, began travelling the country selling modern kitchen products.
 It was by helping a friend through his illness that he began connecting the value of whole-food nutrition to health and well-being.
 Papa changed the name of his business to The Natural Food Institute, and became a pioneer in the health food industry, studying and teaching people everything he knew about food and health.
 In 1937, Papa was introduced to a new product, the blender.
 He immediately saw the value of blending to quickly and easily prepare healthy foods that taste delicious.
 He focused his attention on selling this new product, which my other great-grandfather named the “Vita-Mix,” because vita means life.

 Some of the lessons we learned along the way are still with us today.
-We continue to persevere to create the highest- quality product through customer input and advanced technology.
+We continue to persevere to create the highest-quality product through customer input and advanced technology.
 We are steadfast in creating a better future through family values and healthy, delicious food.
-And we are committed to liberating and nourishing the zest for life.
+And we are committed to improving the vitality of people’s lives.

-What Papa Barnard realized decades ago is now common knowledge: The world can be a healthier and better place through whole-food nutrition.
-It is not just our torch, it is a passion held by many.
+What Papa Barnard realised decades ago is now common knowledge: the world can be a healthier and better place through whole-food nutrition.
+It is not just our torch—it is a passion held by many.
 Please join us in changing the way the world thinks about food, quality products, and customer service.
-We can make a bigger difference together.
+We can make a bigger difference—together.
 You, too, can be a part of our story.

 To your health and vitality,